-If you are upgrading JIRA from an earlier version (e.g. JIRA 2.6) and do not wish to create the indices manually, please follow the Migrating JIRA to Another Server instructions and recreate (drop and create) JIRA's database (or remove all tables in the database) AFTER successfully exporting your data and before doing the import into the new version of JIRA.
+JIRA 3.0 and later creates database indices automatically when the underlying table is created in the database.
+This means that if you are doing a fresh install of JIRA 3.0 (or later) you do not need to create indices manually.
+If you are upgrading JIRA from an earlier version (e.g. JIRA 2.6) and do not wish to create the indices manually, please follow these instructions and recreate (drop and create) JIRA's database (or remove all tables in the database) AFTER successfully exporting your data and before doing the import into the new version of JIRA.
 Removing the database will force JIRA to recreate all tables in the database and hence create all required indices.

 If you do not wish to drop and recreate JIRA's database, you can add the indices manually by running the SQL statements shown below.